XingGaoY/B.Eng-Dissertation/report.md

 According to POSIX interface, commuter simplified the implementation, abstract the data structure and storage, remove some unnecessary value check etc.

-And check the commutativity with z3 to solve conditions to find initial state not commute and generate c test code to init the state and invoke syscalls to actully test it in linux.
+And check the commutativity with z3 to solve conditions to find initial state not commute, generate c test code to init the state and invoke syscalls to actully test if the syscalls not commute in linux.

 ## Working on
 Trying to reimplement commuter to test socket APIs(bind, accept ...etc).